Wo0fle/sq1-img-gen/README.md

 <br>

-6. Click the "**Generate**" button, and your generated image should appear on the right!
+6. If it hasn't showed up already, click the "**Reload Image**" button, and your generated image should appear on the right!
-    - Sometimes it takes a little bit of time to generate, so if it doesn't appear immediately, wait for a few seconds.
-    - Additionally, if there is an error with the input, it will generate an image of a solved Square-1.
+    - If there is an error with the input, it will generate an image of a solved Square-1.
 If you weren't expecting a solved Square-1, check your input for typos, and make sure you chose the correct input type.
         - I am working on adding error messages, so errors should be more clear after I do that!

 <br>